 As a homeschool mom I’m always looking for alternative ways to teach my kids math, fractions, and chemistry!
 It just so happens that baking covers all 3 of these subjects — and then some, including the culinary arts.
-This easy chocolate cake recipe for kids is the best way to use the incorporate real life lessons into your day to day homeschooling lessons.
+This easy chocolate cake recipe for kids is the best way to incorporate real life lessons into your day to day homeschooling lessons.

 Every kid needs to know how to make a chocolate cake.
 It’s definitely one of the core subjects.
 And this is such an easy chocolate cake recipe for kids.